zneb21/MOOC_Website/README.md

 # 🌾 SilayLearn – Iloilo Culture MOOC Platform

 SilayLearn is a **Massive Open Online Course (MOOC) web platform** dedicated to promoting and preserving the rich **culture, heritage, and identity of Iloilo**.
-It provides an engaging and beginner-friendly learning experience through interactive lessons, a modern interface, and an AI-powered learning assistant.
+It delivers an engaging, beginner‑friendly learning experience through interactive lessons, a modern interface, and **AI‑powered services** (learning assistant and email automation).

-This project focuses on the **student learning experience**, allowing users to explore courses, study lessons, and track progress without instructor or admin interfaces.
+The system is intentionally **student‑focused**.
+Learners can explore courses, study lessons, track progress, and receive guided support—**without instructor or admin dashboards**.

 ---

 ## 📖 Project Overview

-SilayLearn is designed to make learning about Iloilo culture **accessible, engaging, and meaningful**.
-Inspired by global MOOC platforms, it incorporates a modern web design while emphasizing **localized Filipino content**.
+Inspired by global MOOC platforms, SilayLearn blends modern web design with **localized Filipino content** to make learning culturally meaningful and accessible.
+Courses highlight real Iloilo experiences and heritage, enabling self‑paced exploration for a wide audience.

-The platform offers courses related to:
+**Course themes include:**

 * Iloilo tourism and historical landmarks
 * Local cuisine and cooking traditions